-The fuel injector may also be failing, causing a bad mixture to go into the cylinder.
+The fuel injector may be failing, causing a bad mixture to go into the cylinder.

-Modern cars and trucks have two oxygen sensors on each side of an engine called upstream and downstream.
+Modern cars and trucks often have two oxygen sensors or more called upstream and downstream 02 sensors.

-OBDII scan tool’s live data can help greatly to see if an oxygen sensor is having an issue.
+For example, an OBDII scan tool’s live data stream feature can help greatly to see if an oxygen sensor is having an issue.

 Have you had a vehicle with a P0171 OBDII error code?
 Let us know your thoughts below.